Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/lea-immenkamp/project-description.md

 i1t0+i2t0+i3t0+i4t0+i5t0 and can reach a value betwenn 0 and 5.
 (0, if
 behaviour is not favourable and 5, if behavior is favourable)

-1.  **Quality index following the intervention** Variables i1 to i5 measure the same behavioural indicators following the intervention.
+**Quality index following the intervention**: Variables i1 to i5 measure the same behavioural indicators following the intervention.
 The sum gives the quality index after the intervention.

-2.  **Motivation and Helpfulness**: After each intervention, the children answered two questions: “How motivated were you to eat fewer sweets?”
+**Motivation and Helpfulness**: After each intervention, the children answered two questions: “How motivated were you to eat fewer sweets?”
 Scale: 1 = not at all motivated 4 = very motivated “How helpful did you find the method?”
 Scale: 1 = not at all helpful 4 = very helpful The aim is to investigate whether the children’s motivation explains why one intervention is more effective than the other.
 Intervention → Motivation/Helpfulness → ΔQI

-3.  **Childrens age**.
-You can find the age in the second table “questionnaire”).
+**Childrens age**: You can find the age in the second table “questionnaire”).

-4.  **Generall attitude** Childrens general attitude towards sweets was measured with 4 items (sweet1-sweet4) on a 4-point scale.
+**Generall attitude**: Childrens general attitude towards sweets was measured with 4 items (sweet1-sweet4) on a 4-point scale.
 The mean of these items gives the general attitude towards sweets (Attitude).

 # Tasks